 - There is a designated helicopter landing site 60 m outside of the Area (77° 0.347' S, 162° 31.795' E Maps 2-5). - The preferred helicopter approach is over sea ice when present (Maps 1 and 3). - When approaching over sea ice, where practicable fly at least a 1⁄4 nautical mile (460 m) from the coastline to minimise potential disturbance to breeding birds. - When necessary to make an overland approach to the designated landing site, the preferred approach is from the west in the New Glacier region when practicable.
-Should an overland approach from the West in the New Glacier region not be practicable (e.g. owing to fog or other unfavourable conditions), the preferred approach to the designated landing site is over the ASPA although aircraft should maintain an operating elevation of at least 150 ft (50 m) Above Ground Level and avoid hovering within the ASPA (Maps 1 and 3). - Landings within the ASPA are prohibited unless specifically authorised by permit. - Helicopter landings are prohibited within the Restricted Zone. - Use of helicopter smoke grenades within the Area is prohibited unless necessary for safety, and all grenades should be retrieved.
+Should an overland approach from the West in the New Glacier region not be practicable (e.g. owing to fog or other unfavourable conditions), the preferred approach to the designated landing site is over the ASPA although aircraft should maintain an operating elevation of at least 150 ft (50 m) Above Ground Level and avoid hovering within the ASPA (Maps 1 and 3). - Helicopter landings within the ASPA are prohibited. - Overflight of the Area lower than 50 m (150 ft) above ground level is prohibited.
+Hovering over the Area is not permitted lower than 50 m (150 ft) above ground level. - Use of helicopter smoke grenades within the Area is prohibited unless necessary for safety, and all grenades should be retrieved. - Overflight and landings within the Area by Remotely Piloted Aircraft Systems (RPAS) are prohibited except in accordance with a permit issued by an appropriate national authority.
+RPAS use within the Area should follow the Environmental Guidelines for Operation of Remotely Piloted Aircraft Systems (RPAS) in Antarctica (Resolution 4 (2018)).